 Another new find for me, I love the look of the TinkerToy sets.
 Sets include a whole range of interestingly shaped pieces including spools, rods, flags, washers and end caps that snap together and stay together, allowing children the flexibility and creativity of both constructive and imaginative play.

-A reader suggestion, the manufacturer says, “SmartMax is the magnetic discovery system that enables children to experience both the wonders of magnetism and the fascinating world of construction in a safe way.
+A great magnetic building option for younger children, the manufacturer says, “SmartMax is the magnetic discovery system that enables children to experience both the wonders of magnetism and the fascinating world of construction in a safe way.
 The extra-large pieces make it easy for small children to manipulate them.
 Outstanding, colorfully-illustrated guides in each set demonstrate the basics of magnetic phenomena, ways to strengthen structures, steps in building towers and bridges, and much more.”
-I must say I was impressed by the size of the pieces and think this is a great set for children who like to build BIG and TALL!
+I must say I was impressed by the size of the pieces and think this is a great set for small children who like to build BIG!

-Now I must confess I have never, ever heard of Lincoln Logs but they were probably the favourite choice with Facebook friends, I am thinking that these must be friends located in the US and Canada???
-They certainly look like a lot of fun and are clearly a cross-generational classic, a bit like Lego.
+Now I must confess I am more than a little sad that Lincoln Logs did not feature in my childhood but they were probably the most popular choice with Facebook friends located in the US and Canada.
+They look likeso much fun and are clearly a cross-generational classic, a bit like Lego.

-Combining building with science, Snap Circuits are top of my list for Christmas presents for AJ this year.
+Combining building with science, Snap Circuits offer such a challenging way to build for older children.
 The manufacturer says, “With its easy-to-follow instructions, Snap Circuits give your child a hands-on education in how electrical circuits work to run the everyday devices that they’re familiar with.
 They’ll also gain valuable lessons in building and in following instructions.
 The project manuals include large color illustrations and simple directions for each project.”

-The classic tap tap sound of children making pictures form wooden shapes is one I remember fondly from my days in the classroom.
-A more 2 dimensional take on constructive play, these really are worth a look for children well past the age of mouthing toys.
+The classic tap tap sound of children making pictures form wooden shapes is one I remember fondly from my days in the early years classroom.
+A 2-dimensional take on constructive play, these really are worth a look for children past the age of mouthing toys.

-Remember, building is not just for little kids, many of these sets and kits are much more suited to children in the early and even middle years of primary (elementary) school.
-Each product listed is linked to an Amazon page where you can find reviews and age recommendations for those you might not be personally familiar with.
+Remember, building is not just for little kids, many of these building sets and kits are much more suited to children in the early and even middle years of primary/elementary school.
 As construction sets can be expensive to buy, doing a little research and choosing to invest in a larger set of one product that your child will really love can often be a better idea than buying lots of different small sets.
 Whichever you choose, I hope you have fun building and constructing together.